olamhiwepo/stock-price-prediction/README.md

 * Training the model
 * Testing for the accuracy of the prediction model

+# Result

+I got an R2 score of 99.9%

 # Pull Requests
 If you have something to add or new idea to implement, you are welcome to create a pull requests on improvement.